mheydt/GettingAndCleaningDataProject/CodeBook.md

 The data set contains the following 81 variables:

 * Subject.ID

 The id of the subject from the subject_test.txt and subject_train.txt files.
 It is simply an integer that represent a subject under observation.
-There are no mappings of the integer to a more descriptive name.
+There are no mappings of the integer to a more descriptive name of the subject.

 * Activity.Description

 For each subject, there are a number of activities that are measured.
-These are pulled from the original activity_labels.txt file and provided instead of an integer activity value for human convenience.
+These are pulled from the original activity_labels.txt file and provided instead of an integer activity value for human convenience

 The remaining variables are pulled from the x_test.txt and x_train.txt files, and are the calculated averaage of the values in those files grouped by subject id and activity.
+For more info please refer to the original data sets features_info.txt file which I have provided.

 * tBodyAcc.mean.X
 * tBodyAcc.mean.Y